vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 My creds: username:'root' password:'SuperSecret'.
 ```

-Which means, our secret should also have been populated; let’s check tha too:
+Which means, our secret should also have been populated; let's check tha too:

 ```bash
 kubectl get secret